mawrkus/pull-request-review-guide/README.md

 #### Avoid selective ownership / It's our code!

-Instead of using words like: "your", "mine", "not mine", which could be interpreted as finger-pointing, prefer the more inclusives "our" and "we".
+Instead of using words like: "your", "mine", "not mine", which could be interpreted as finger-pointing, prefer the more inclusive "our" and "we" ones.

 Rephrase any comment to be more collaborative, showing that you share ownership of the code being modified.